 Participants wishing to use FDC’s online platform consent to providing their first name and email address, although to enhance their experience, they also have the option to add their full name, upload photos and share their reflections in the platforms forum.
 With the exception of email addresses, the user can choose to make this information and associated activity (e.g forum posts or comments) visible to other registered users (via their profile settings).

-FDC integrates a third-party email delivery service (provided by mailchimp.com) and
+FDC integrates a third-party email delivery service (provided by mailchimp.com) and shares users’e emails addresses and first name with them.

 Users may also be asked for consent for their reflections to be used, anonymously, in a research study about Transitions in Clothing Consumption.
 The aim of the study is to explore the influential factors and processes involved in reducing clothing consumption.
 Consent is voluntary and can be withdrawn at anytime, without giving a reason, by emailing ‘Withdraw Consent” to email@example.com